- Home

 10.1.
 Introduction to Wealth Tax in France

-It has been a tax that has attracted a lot of adverse publicity, much of it misinformed, because it was paid by only around 350,000 households each year, of whom around 250,000 paid less than €5,000 in ISF.
+It has been a tax that attracted a lot of adverse publicity, much of it misinformed, because it was paid by only around 350,000 households each year, of whom around 250,000 paid less than €5,000 in ISF.

-Nevertheless, with the growth in house prices since the 1990s it is a tax that is imposed on those who are 'capital rich’ but ‘income poor’.
+Nevertheless, with the growth in house prices since the 1990s it was a tax that is imposed on those who are 'capital rich’ but ‘income poor’.
 Thus, in 2016, 20% of those liable to ISF had an annual income of less than €49,000 and 10% had an income less than €33,000.

 The unjust nature of this imposition on households with modest incomes has been made worse by the manner in which some of the wealthiest taxpayers have been able to use questionable tax planning optimisation strategies to minimise (and even escape) their own liability.